-Our evaluation of the internal controls over financial reporting has identified control deficiencies that are considered a material weakness surrounding the preparation of financial statements and footnotes, adjusting journal entries identified by the auditors, and an independent review of financial reports.
+Our evaluation of the internal controls over financial reporting has identified control deficiencies that are considered a significant deficiency surrounding the preparation of financial statements and footnotes and an independent review of financial reports.

 Management has not prepared financial statements that are in conformity with generally accepted accounting principles.
-In addition, material misstatements in the general ledger were identified during the financial audit.